-Five questions for the Seahawks in preseason game number two at Minnesota
+Five questions for the Seahawks in preseason game No. 2 against the Minnesota Vikings

 Seattle coaches have painted the situation as a good one to have with a lot of viable contenders.
 But Carroll also mentioned on Friday the difficulty of getting everyone enough snaps to both get properly prepared and be fairly evaluated.
 And that might mean the Seahawks would like to begin narrowing things down a little bit.

 Reed began the week anointed as the starter but Taylor also got his turns with the number one defense.
-Carroll praised Taylor’scompetitiveness this week but also noted he’d drawn a few penalties.
+Carroll praised Taylor’s competitiveness this week but also noted he’d drawn a few penalties.
 Coaches continue to say performance in games will decide a lot of the battle, and the nickels should get a good test from Kirk Cousins for as long as he’s out there, and backups that include former Oregon State standout Sean Mannion, and former UW star Jake Browning, who is listed fourth on Minnesota’s depth chart at QB (Kyle Sloter is third, between Mannion and Browning).

 Will any of the third-down backs do anything?